yn-sun/EC_Course_Spring/Homework1/READEME.md

 - environmental selection

 ## 2. please set the following components based on your own preferences:
+- the probabilities of crossover and mutation
-- the probabilities of crossover, mutation, elitsm
+- the proportion of elitsm
 - the size of population, the types of crossover and mutation
 - and etc.